 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The subject pond (dug in uplands) and non-RPW tributary (ditches and pipes) has a surface water connection to downstream navigable waters of the U.S. However, the flow contributions to downstream waters is extremely minimal and does not contribute to the biological, chemical, or physical integrity of the downstream TNW.
+Explain: The subject wetland has a surface water connection to downstream navigable waters of the U.S. However, the flow contributions to downstream waters is extremely minimal and does not contribute to the biological, chemical, or physical integrity of the downstream TNW.
 See Section C for additional information